Damn Skippy Baby... track by track

 there is no end

-as i mentioned at the very beginning, three of these songs began life as a series of holiday-themed songs. for a short time we flirted (or maybe it was just me) with the idea of having a whole album of holiday songs. you know now that february 29 started out being more about the easter bunny but ended up being about a girl born on leap day. sistere was our winter holiday dirge. but the tune that started it all off was a halloween ditty original called 'fruits of evil.' as usual, it proved to be a bad idea to try to control both the music and the title of the song. amy wrote a song about having a 'cure' for hiv, which then in my mind clashed with the title of the song. we were going to re-record it and amy wanted to flesh out the lyrics and we were going to give it a new title. we had completed it quickly in time to release on myspace for halloween, and then i started working on a second version of the song, which included a long instrumental outro. in 2021, brandon located the original tracks, and i combined them with the second version which i had initially created in garagenand. i did some extreme remixing, rearranging vocals and adding new backing harmonies, changed up the bass sounds and then completed it the way i had finally imagined it. this is the only song on the album where i did the final mix, and i ended up giving it the title 'there is no end' and placing it last on the album as a poignant reminder of amy's legacy.
+as i mentioned at the very beginning, three of these songs began life as a series of holiday-themed songs. for a short time we flirted (or maybe it was just me) with the idea of having a whole album of holiday songs. you know now that february 29 started out being more about the easter bunny but ended up being about a girl born on leap day. sistere was our winter holiday dirge. but the tune that started it all off was a halloween ditty originally called 'fruits of evil.' as usual, it proved to be a bad idea to try to control both the music and the title of the song. amy wrote a song about having a 'cure' for hiv, which then in my mind clashed with the title of the song. we were going to re-record it and amy wanted to flesh out the lyrics and we were going to give it a new title. we had completed it quickly in time to release on myspace for halloween, and then i started working on a second version of the song, which included a long instrumental outro. in 2021, brandon located the original tracks, and i combined them with the second version which i had initially created in garageband. i did some extreme remixing, rearranging vocals and adding new backing harmonies, changed up the bass sounds and then completed it the way i had finally imagined it. this is the only song on the album where i did the final mix, and i ended up giving it the title 'there is no end' and placing it last on the album as a poignant reminder of amy's legacy.

 Comments